vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/2_strIdharmapaddhati_of_tryambakayajvan/04_The_Duties_Common_to_all_Women.md

 On the other hand, according to another quotation attributed to Manu, there are six kinds of 'women's property'.
 'That which is given (to her) in the vicinity of the fire (at the marriage ceremony); that which is (given to her) when (she is) taken to her new husband's home; that which (is given to her by her husband) in the act of love; and that which (is given to her) by her mother, brother and father these are known as the sixfold property of women (sadvidham strīdhanam).'[^13] (For the application of the term strīdhanam to property acquired by the husband from the wife's family at the time of marriage, i.e. dowry, see Derrett 1984:185.)
 Tryambaka also points out that, according to Apastamba, 'If the wife makes an occasional religious donation (naimittike dāne) when her husband is away, this is not called "theft".'[^14] Similarly, the epics frequently show women (such as Kausalya) who are described elsewhere as virtuous and yet who make donations apparently in their own right.

 Tryambaka's conclusion follows Raghavananda's comment on Manu VIII.416 (quoted above, see note 10).
 The so-called 'independence' of the wife, like that of the slave, is no independence at all.
-For the wife's right to her property implies the ownership of her husband too ((bhāryādhane bhartur api svāmitvävagamāt; Sdhp.26 [1]v.2-3).
+For the wife's right to her property implies the ownership of her husband too ((bhāryādhane bhartur api svāmitvāvagamāt; Sdhp.26 [1]v.2-3).
 What then is the difference between a wife's 'own property' and that which is common to both wife and husband?
 With regard to the distribution of property owned jointly by the two of them, the wife needs her husband's permission but he does not need hers.
 With regard to the sixfold strīdhana, however, the right of ownership is all hers; but she still needs her husband's permission to exercise it.

 [[1]]

-[^12]: tatra svätantryābhāve hārītaḥ || dane vā dhamane(?) và 'pi dharmarthe vā visesataḥ / ādāne vā visarge vā na strī svātantryam arhati // iti // Sdhp.26 [1]2-3 (Since MS T1 is hard to decipher, I have followed the reading däne vā dhamane vā 'pi of MSS T2 and T3; i.e. in preference to the readings dane vā dhamam ne vā 'pi of MS M and dāne badhamate vā 'pi of PT)<?
+[^12]: tatra svātantryābhāve hārītaḥ || dane vā dhamane(?) và 'pi dharmarthe vā visesataḥ / ādāne vā visarge vā na strī svātantryam arhati // iti // Sdhp.26 [1]2-3 (Since MS T1 is hard to decipher, I have followed the reading dāne vā dhamane vā 'pi of MSS T2 and T3; i.e. in preference to the readings dane vā dhamam ne vā 'pi of MS M and dāne badhamate vā 'pi of PT)<?
 Cf. Manu IX.3.

 [^13]: tad āha manuḥ // adhyagny adhyāv[ā]hanikam dattam ca prītikarmani / mātṛbhrātṛprāptam saḍvidham strīdhanam smrtam | iti // Sdp.25v.9-10 (Manu)< Manu IX.
 194. See also Sdhp.26v.6; Sdhp.26[1]r.6-7.